-I-3: Payment (6 of 7)

-f.
-Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Appendix I: Financia al Accountability I-3: Payme nt (6 of 7) • of Payments.
+Section $1903(a)(1)$ provides that Federal matching funds are only available for y states for services under the approved waiver.
+Select one: Providers receiv re and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are po nid by a managed care entity (or entities) that is paid a monthly capitated payment.
+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
+1.4 1.77.
+Appendix I: Financia u Accountabutiv g.
+Additional Payment Arrangements i.
+Voluntary Reassignment of Payments to a Governmental Agency.
 Select one:

-Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.

-Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
+No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.

+Yes.
+Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).

+Specify the governmental agency (or agencies) to which reassignment may be made.